shawna-p/mysterious-messenger/docs/route-setup.rst

     StoryMode("Gone to the store", "extra_day_5_3", "20:16", y, save_img='y', plot_branch=PlotBranch(False))

 For this example, the title of the Story Mode is "Gone to the store".
 It can be found at the label ``extra_day_5_3`` and will appear at 8:16 pm.
 The story mode icon in the timeline will show Yoosung's story mode image, and if the player saves the game while this is the most recent timeline item, it will show a save icon associated with "y".
 Additionally, there is a plot branch after this Story Mode.
-For more on Plot Branches, see [[INSERT LINK HERE]].
+For more on Plot Branches, see :ref:`Plot Branches`.

 There are some additional fields as well, each of which is explained below.